-Fall Prologue Details How National Archives Processed the Nixon White House Tapes
+Prologue Details How NARA Processed Nixon White House Tapes

 Washington, DC…With renewed interest in Richard Nixon following the transfer of his presidential library to the National Archives, Prologue magazine offers readers a look behind one of the most important set of records from the Nixon administration: the 3,700 hours of taped White House conversations.